I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-When implementing direct ingestion processing in applications, you often need to implement retry logic for network errors or timeouts, right?
+When implementing direct ingestion processing in applications, it's common to implement retry logic when network errors or timeouts occur.

-However, in cases where the first request actually succeeded, there's a possibility that the same document could be processed multiple times during retries.
+However, in cases where the initial request actually succeeded, there's a risk that the same document could be processed multiple times.

-To prevent such problems, the clientToken parameter is provided.
+To prevent such issues, the clientToken parameter is provided.

 Let's create a file and upload it as a test.